 Yes, family members and sometimes friends can gift (not loan).
 This is a popular way of First Time Buyers to get on the property ladder.
 In a recent Government Survey, 27% of such buyers relied on family and friends to help with a deposit.

-The Help to Buy Equity Loan and the Forces Help to Buy Scheme are for First Time Buyers in Harrogate.
+The Help to Buy Scheme and the Forces Help to Buy Scheme are for First Time Buyers in Harrogate.

 The first stage would be to have a free mortgage consultation to work out your maximum borrowing and also to get a Mortgage Agreement in Principle Certificate so you are in a strong position to make an offer.
 Once you have this in place you’ll be a “Qualified Buyer”, the next step is to go and view houses!